westwind79/docs/contribute/contribution-process/how-pull-requests-are-processed.md

 Issuebot (based on the [probot framework](https://github.com/probot/probot)) is another bot that automates our issue/PR workflow.
 It will make sure your Pull Request metadata, such as labels or Kanban cards, are valid.

+### “Needs Autoupgrade PR” automated label

+If your Pull Request modifies the database structure, adds new configuration fields, or is automatically assigned with the “Needs Autoupgrade PR” label, you must create a corresponding PR for the Autoupgrade module.
+For more information on this process, see Contributions to the [Autoupgrade module][1].

 ## The code review

 Your Pull Request will be reviewed by a Core maintainer.